 - Engagement (likes, shares, comments, views)

 Paid Social Media: Now, look at how are your paid campaigns are performing.
 Note: paid social should be part of your advertising plan.
 Are you noticing any changes?
 Dig beyond platform comparisons and assess the following:

 - Bid structure

 Public relations not only strengthens your brand awareness, you can use it across marketing channels to build credibility and drive conversions.

 Placements & Speaking Opportunities: Look at how many media placements or speaking opportunities you’ve received.
 Are they on track with your goals?
 Do they reach your target audience?
 Have you noticed an uptick in website traffic or leads following each?
 How are you leveraging them on other channels?

 Stories & Case Studies: Evaluate the content and resources you have to support your PR.
 Are you generating newsworthy content?
 Do you have fresh customer case studies or other content that can strengthen your pitches?

 Finally, consider forces that are often beyond your control.
 Preparing for disruption can help you minimize the damage.

 Internal Disruptors: Think about organizational changes that could impact your marketing plan, for example, shifts in leadership.
 In addition, identify resource gaps in terms of staff or software that you need to budget for and onboard.

-Once you’ve completed your first quarter marketing analysis, go back to your 2018 marketing plan and update it.
+In conclusion, once you’ve completed your first quarter marketing analysis, go back to your marketing plan and update it.
 You may have unearthed a number of areas to improve.
 Especially if you are a small team, prioritize and focus on those that will make the biggest impact.